R. W. Apple Jr.: Career

-Career in journalism

-Apple joined The New York Times in 1963 and over more than 30 years, contributed foreign correspondence from over 100 countries, including coverage of the Vietnam War – where his penetrating questioning helped expose the unreliability of the military briefings known as the Five O'Clock Follies – the Biafra crisis, the Iranian revolution, and the fall of Communist governments in the Soviet bloc.
+In 1963, Apple joined The New York Times, where he worked for over 30 years, contributing foreign correspondence from over 100 countries, including coverage of the Vietnam War – where his penetrating questioning helped expose the unreliability of the military briefings known as the Five O'Clock Follies – the Biafra crisis, the Iranian revolution, and the fall of Communist governments in the Soviet bloc.
 In addition, he served as the Times' bureau chief in Saigon, Lagos, Nairobi, London and Moscow.

 In Vietnam, Apple distinguished himself as chief of The New York Times bureau and won many awards for his work.
 In a long article in 1967, "The Making of a Stalemate," he exposed the failure of the U.S. military to make progress in the war after 2 1/2 years of fighting and with some 500,000 troops in the country.
-Nearly 40 years later it was revealed that one of the main sources for that influential story was Lt.
+Nearly 40 years later, it was revealed that one of the main sources for that influential story was Lt.
 Gen. Frederick Weyand, commander of U.S. forces in III Corps, the area around Saigon.

-Apple covered combat stories in the field in Vietnam fearlessly.
+Apple covered combat stories in the field in Vietnam.
 In 1966, he was nearly killed by friendly fire while covering a firefight at a village when a machine-gun bullet ripped through the back of his trousers and split his belt in half.

 Timothy Crouse profiled Apple in his book The Boys on the Bus about journalists covering the 1972 presidential campaign.
 Reporters "recognized many of their own traits in him, grotesquely magnified.
 The shock of recognition frightened them.
 Apple was like them, only more blatant.
 He openly displayed the faults they tried to hide: the insecurity, the ambitiousness, the name-dropping" and "the weakness for powerful men."

 From 1993 to 1997, he was chief of the Washington, D.C. bureau.
 He also served as the newspaper's National Political Correspondent in the 1970s and covered the 1972 presidential election.

-Beyond the Times and the Journal, Apple has been published in many prominent magazines, including The Atlantic Monthly, Esquire, GQ, and Gourmet.
+Beyond The New York Times and The Wall Street Journal, Apple was published in many prominent magazines, including The Atlantic, Esquire, GQ, and Gourmet.